riimuru/osu-rx/README.md

 - **Hit Timing randomization:** osu!rx automatically randomizes click timings depending on whether you're currently alternating or not.

-- **HitWindow100 Key:** if this key is pressed, osu!rx will widen current hit timings so you can get more 100s and slightly increase your Unstable Rate.

 - **HitScan:** it will scan for current cursor position and determine whether relax should hit right now, earlier or later.

+- **Customizability:** pretty much everything that is already fully implemented can be configured to better suit your needs.

 - **[osu!rewrite](https://github.com/xxCherry/osu-rewrite) support:** osu!rx is the first [osu!rewrite](https://github.com/xxCherry/osu-rewrite)-compatible hack ever!